sirosen/sirosen.github.io/_posts/2014-04-10-heartbleed.md

 <pre><code>Heartbeat Reply.
 Your message was:
-"I'm not 64000 letters long.LS0tCmxheW91dDogZGVmYXVsdAotLS0KPGgxPjxhIG5hbWU9ImFib3V0IiBjbGFz..."</code></pre>
+I'm not 64000 letters long.LS0tCmxheW91dDogZGVmYXVsdAotLS0KPGgxPjxhIG5hbWU9ImFib3V0IiBjbGFz...</code></pre>

 The data following the message I sent is not so much "random" as it is "unknown" data.
 It could be anything which was stored in memory in the past, but is not anymore.